bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/alert.md

 <div class="lead mb-5">

-Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages
+Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.

 </div>

 ## Overview

-Alerts are available for any length of text, as well as an optional dismiss button (and optional auto-dismissing)
+Alerts are available for any length of text, as well as an optional dismiss button (and optional auto-dismissing).

 <HighlightCard>
   <b-alert :model-value="true">Default Alert</b-alert>